 Alcohol changes levels of serotonin and the neurotransmitters in the brain, which makes anxiety worse.
 And when the alcohol wears off, you may feel even more anxious.

-Drinking in moderation — about 1 drink per day for women and 2 drinks per day for men — is typically safe, as long as your doctor gives you the okay.
+Drinking in moderation — about 1 drink per day for women and 2 drinks per day for men — is typically safe, as long as your doctor gives you the OK.

-According to the National Coffee Association, 62 percent of Americans drink coffee on a daily basis, and the average amount per day is slightly over 3 cups per coffee drinker.
+According to the National Coffee Association, 62 percent of Americans drink coffee on a daily basis, and the average amount per day is slightly over 3 cups per coffee-drinker.
 But our favorite morning ritual might actually be doing more harm than good when it comes to anxiety.

-“High levels of caffeine can not only increase anxiety and nervousness, but an also decrease the production of the feel-good chemical serotonin in the body, causing a depressed mood,” says Palinski-Wade.
+“High levels of caffeine can not only increase anxiety and nervousness, but also decrease the production of the feel-good chemical serotonin in the body, causing a depressed mood,” explains Palinski-Wade.